PurpleMB/Pokemon-Visualizer/README.md

 All the work for gathering the data and creating the utilized jsons goes to the contributors to that repository.

 All included Pokemon designs, images, etc. are copyrighted by the Pokémon Company and its affiliates.

+A built, usable version of this project may be found <a href = "https://purpleml.itch.io/pokevisualizer">here</a>